Fun Travels Across the United States

 Sage Inn Entry

 When the night is over, The Sage Inn ( www.santafesageinn.com), located on Guadalupe and Cerrillos Road, gives travelers a chance to relax in one of the hotel's 157 Southwestern rooms.
 Enjoy complimentary breakfast, in-room coffee, business center, local calls, wireless Internet access, swimming pool, free abundant parking and petfriendly lodging.
 The Sage Inn is also conveniently located by the developing Railyard which, when completed, will be an art and outdoor center for the entire city with it's galleries, live'in artist studios, farmer's market and 13 acres for outdoor recreation, a place where Santa Fe's historic aspects mesh with the more contemporary.
 Prices at The Sage Inn range from $75 to $110 in the fall.
-One of four hotels recommended in an August 5, 2007 New York Times article by Henry Shuckman, The Sage Inn charms it's guests with it Southwestern style, and desirable location.

 Sheraton Uptown renovation complete